Nexedi/jio/docs/complex_queries.rst

     };

     console.log(query.parse(option));
-    // logged: "The wildcard character is '*' and we need
-    // only the 10 elements from the number 0.
+    // logged: "We need only the 10 elements from the number 0.
 I want all
-    // document where year is lower than 2000 or title
+    // document where year is lower than 2000 or title matches %a.
-    // matches *a.
 Thank you!"

 JSON Schemas and Grammar